COVID-19 and financial hardship: retail lenders’ obligations and ASIC’s expectations

 - Communicate with consumers as their period of assistance comes to an end to understand their financial circumstances at that time, respond as appropriate and ensure each consumer understands what will happen next.

-We encourage lenders to continue to work closely with their customers to develop options that provide short-term assistance to customers experiencing difficulty due to COVID-19 and also longer-term viability post COVID-19.
+We encourage all lenders to continue to work closely with their customers to develop options that provide both short-term assistance to customers experiencing difficulty due to the impacts of COVID-19 and also longer-term viability due to changes in employmetn, trading or community conditions post COVID-19.

 If lenders have any concerns or questions about ASIC’s expectations, please contact us: ASICHardship@asic.gov.au.